 While it’s true to have eye contact with our audience, we have misinterpreted the actual meaning.

-Not everyone is comfortable looking their listeners eyeball to eyeball, most especially at a close range.
+Not everyone is comfortable looking at their listeners’ eyeball to eyeball, most especially at a close range.

-Also, you can become distracted looking into the eyes and you lose focus on what you or the other is saying.
+Also, you can become distracted looking into the eyes, and you lose focus.

 Look at your audience’s forehead, brow, or in between the eyes.
 Switch among these three.